kevinzepwa/droppe-xmas/README.md

 ### Deployment

-This project was deployed on Netlify.
+This project was deployed to Netlify.
 Visit the site on: [Live](https://droppe-gift-cart.netlify.app/)